 - to taste optional sweetener: raw sugar, honey, stevia

 - Bring water to a boil.
-Drop whole leaves in water and stir to moisten all leaves.
+Drop torn whole leaves in water and stir to wet all leaves.

-- Reduce heat to a slight boil and loosely cover with a lid.
-Cook for 15 minutes.
+- Reduce heat to a slight boil and cook, loosely covered for 15 minutes.

 - Remove pan from heat and let steep for 20 minutes or until cool enough to drink warm.

-- Sweeten tea if desired with raw sugar, honey, or stevia.
+- Sweeten if desired with raw sugar, honey, or liquid stevia.

-- For iced tea, placed cooled and sweetened tea in the refrigerator for another 20 minutes.
+- For iced tea, place cooled tea in the refrigerator for another 20 minutes.

 - Pour over ice and enjoy.